 Twelve weeks are dedicated to the internship and to writing the bachelor's thesis in the bachelor's phase of the Biomedical Sciences programme.
-The internship focuses on becoming acquainted with research, meaning that the student will need to gain experience in performing biomedical scientific research, preferably within an existing study.
-This (sub) study is the basis for the bachelor's thesis.
+The internship focuses on becoming acquainted with research, meaning that the student gains experience in performing biomedical scientific research, preferably within an existing study.
+This (sub-)study is the basis for the written product, known as the bachelor's thesis.
+After submission of the thesis, the student is defending the thesis in an oral inquiry ('Defence').
+The internship, the thesis and the defence are graded.

 An internship within FHML (Faculty of Health, Medicine and Life Sciences) or MUMC+ (Maastricht